List of SEAL Team characters: Jason Hayes

 Master Chief Special Warfare Operator (E-9), Jason M. Hayes a.k.a.
 Bravo 1/1B, leader of a Navy SEAL team (Bravo Team), portrayed by David Boreanaz.
 In the series pilot, Jason is referred to as a Senior Chief Petty Officer.
 However, in the "Collapse" episode, he calls himself, "Master Chief."

 During Season 3, Jason mentions that he joined DEVGRU in June 2001, just a few months before 9/11, thinking he was going to be a "peacetime SEAL", and has spent his entire career fighting in the War on Terror.
 It is also revealed that he has twelve deployments in Afghanistan.
 A later flashback during the events of Season 5's "Nine Ten" revealed that his original enlistment was up in November 2001 and he was considering returning to civilian life, potentially becoming an emergency medical technician (having enjoyed the Special Operations Combat Medic Course) while Alana could go back to school and pursue her dream of becoming a lawyer.
 Those plans were ultimately scuttled after the events of 9/11, and Jason served as the junior team member/door breacher of the DEVGRU Team that took out the first high-value target of the Operation Enduring Freedom – Afghanistan.

-As revealed in "God of War", in 2007, Jason was serving as Bravo 3/3B under Team Leader Eddie Guzman (Bailey Chase).

 In the pilot, Jason is still dealing with the loss of one of his best friends and teammates, Nate Massey, who was killed the previous December; he has also separated from his wife, Alana, in the intervening months, with whom he has two children, Emma (then age 16) and Michael "Mikey" (then age 11).
 Although he and Alana attempt to reconcile, she ultimately asks him for a divorce just before his deployment to Jalalabad, Afghanistan in early 2018.
 Later that year, Alana dies following a car accident in season 2's "The Worst of Conditions".
 Jason takes a leave of absence from the Teams and even considers resigning in order to ensure that his children at least have one parent left (it was mentioned that Jason and Alana had frequently made plans should he be killed in action, but never even considered that she might be the parent who died first), but Emma convinces him to stay on Bravo Team.

 In the aftermath of "Forever War", Jason decides to transfer off Bravo Team; as of "The New Normal", he is assigned as the N3 Operations Chief for DEVGRU while waiting for his enlistment to be up.
 Jason later changes his mind during "All In" and returns to Bravo Team at the start of "A Cover For Action."

-In Season five, Jason starts suffering from traumatic brain injury (TBI).
-Clay immediately notices this.